CenterForAssessment/SGP_Resources/README.md

-SGP_Resources
+SGP Resources
 =============

-Collection of resources (journal articles, white papers, presentations, tech manuals, etc.) for the Student Growth Percentiles methodology and the SGP package for R.
+A collection of resources (journal articles, white papers, presentations, tech manuals, etc.) for the Student Growth Percentiles methodology and the SGP package for R.